internap/openstack-ansible-heat/README.md

 avoid any unneeded exposure and the 'private nodes' who are only communicating through the local customer-specific network
 - a bridge (bastion technically), for you to be able to access the private nodes securely
-- a proxy configuration, for the private nodes to be able to do update and installations of package
+- a proxy configuration, for the private nodes to be able to do updates and install new packages

 ## How to use
 > **Note:** These are currently configured to be used with an Internap Agile Cloud account.